 The American Psychological Association (APA) says that hookups became more frequent in the 1920s, believe it or not, when more people were driving cars and going to movie theaters (aka getting out of their parents’ houses).
 Then, in the 1960s, with feminism on the rise and more people sexually liberated, it became even more acceptable.
 The APA says, that today's hookup culture represents a marked shift in openness and acceptance of uncommitted sex.

 Has the "Dating Apocalypse" arrived?

-This past August, a Vanity Fair article came out, claiming that Tinder™ (owned by the same company as match.com and OurTime) and apps like it are starting what they call a "Dating Apocalypse."
+Last August, Vanity Fair claiming that Tinder™ (owned by the same company as match.com and OurTime) and apps like it are starting what they call a "Dating Apocalypse."
 The article contends that in today’s society, many people, especially millennials, are moving toward this hookup culture, where everything is determined by instant gratification.
 The article goes on to say that the people they profiled—twenty-somethings in New York City—are even going as far as using the app as a game to see just how many people they can sleep with in any given period of time.
 It goes on to say that the art of dating is solely becoming extinct, much like the cassette tape and phones with cords.

 What You Get Depends On What You’re Looking For

 As an online dating coach, I am asked by people all the time, "Are dating apps just for hooking up?"
 My answer is always the same: Yes … if you both hook up.
 Any site can be used for anything you’re looking for.
 Do more people "hook up" on JSwipe, JDate’s Tinder™-eqsue app that it acquired for $7 million last year, than on Elite Singles?
 Probably.
 Do some people troll the "serious" dating sites looking for a one-night stand?
 Sure.
 And do some people find meaningful, lasting relationships from an app like the one discussed in the Vanity Fair article?
 You bet.